bahmutov/cypress-react-unit-test/examples/nextjs/README.md

 ## Server side props

 ⚠️⚠️ **Important:** ⚠️⚠️ Please do not test the page components using component testing.
-These components have too much responsibility and needs to be tested as a part of your application flow.
+These components have too much responsibility and need to be tested as a part of your application flow.
 Consider using cypress `integration` tests.

-But if you still want to test page component, make sure that it will be render as any other `React` component.
+But if you still want to test the page component, make sure that it will be mounted as any other pure `React` component.
 It means that next's specific functions like `getInitialProps` or `getStaticProps` **won't be called**.

 But still you can call them manually: